Service Tunnel Troubleshooting

 Step 1: Determine whether your WireGuard Service is running

-1.1 In Banyan’s Desktop app, navigate to Settings, and confirm that your WireGuard Service is running.
+1.1 In the desktop app, navigate to Settings, and confirm that your WireGuard Service is running.

 1.2 If your WireGuard Service is not running, open your Terminal and run the following commands: